agrant23/Website_Automation_python/README.txt

 Note: I successfully ran the suite using a Mac, however if you receive a wrong permissions error you may need to download the mac ChromeDriver from https://chromedriver.chromium.org/ .
 I did not attempt running the test suite on Linux, but I plan too.

-To run the test cases Password_Link and Error_Message_Passwords you will need to create a yahoo account and copy your username and password in the variables provided in the Settings.py file.
+To run the test cases Password_Link and Error_Message_Passwords you will need to create a yahoo account and copy your username and password into the variables provided in the Settings.py file.

 Notes